aws-samples/aws-genomics-workflows/docs/orchestration/cromwell/cromwell-overview.md

 }
 ```

-### Access to S3
+If you want to limte Cromwell's access to compute resources - e.g. to specific job queues - you can scope down the above policy as needed by explicitly specifying `Resources`.

-Lets the Cromwell server instance read and write data from/to S3 - i.e. the
+#### Access to S3

-return codes (written to `rc.txt` files) for each job.
+Lets the Cromwell server instance read and write data from/to S3.
+Specifically, Cromwell needs access to the return code files (`rc.txt`) generated by each job to track job status.
+In addition, this should also include any open dataset buckets you may need to read from for your workflows since Cromwell will need to perform `HeadObject` and `ListBucket` operations when determining job inputs for tasks.

 ```json
 {